 If you’ve considered the financial implications of moving you’ve taken a big factor into account.
 But what about other elements of your possible destination?
 Consider what the reality of living there is like.
 Oftentimes people visit somewhere as a tourist and plan to make a big move, only to find out the “off-season” isn’t quite as appealing.

 Learn about the year-round climate.
 What about public transportation options and networks?
-Consider if there are any major cultural differences that make take some getting used to.
+Consider if any major cultural differences make take some getting used to.
 What do people do on their weekends?
 What about the culinary options?
-If you’re used to living by the sea and are eyeing a spot far inland, this will have an effect on the foods you have available!
+If you’re used to living by the sea and are eyeing a spot far inland, this will affect the foods you have available!
 Try to get the full picture of reality as a local.

 6. What is the Job Market Like?